ky-feng/data-projects/GTA-fatal-accidents/index.md

 8 Dawn                     4
 ```

-We see that accidents usually happen during daylight or dark, but never in between.
+We see that accidents happen with almost equal frequency during daylight or dark, but rarely in between.
 What about hour?

 ```
 hours <- data %>%